dbos-inc/dbos-demo-apps/python/queue-worker/README.md

-# DBOS Queue Worker
+# DBOS Worker

-This example app demonstrates the "queue worker" architecture.
+This example app demonstrates the "DBOS worker" architecture.
 This is a common pattern where you implement DBOS durable workflows in their own service and use a DBOS Client to enqueue, manage, and monitor workflows from other services.

 ## Setup